The Perfect Everest Base Camp Packing List [2022]

 You’ll need warmer, water-resistant pants for the final push to Everest Base Camp when it’s freezing cold.

-Some days I would wear my hiking pants over my base layer and if it was absolutely freezing, I would wear them over my base layer and yoga pants.
+Some days I wore my hiking pants over my base layer.
+If it was absolutely freezing, I would wear them over my base layer and yoga pants.

 Fleece pants